tmunkhbayar/tmunkhbayar/README.md

-👋 Hi my name is Temulen Munkhbayar and I'm a business and economics student
+👋 I'm a business and economics student

 🌱 I'm interested in web development